yangsec888/www_wmap/Readme.md

 ```

 ### Demo Instance
-The application is deployed into a demo instance at [wmap](https://wmap.io/).
+The application is deployed into a demo instance at [wmap](https://www.wmap.io/).
 You can logon to it by using demo user 'admin' and password 'admin123'.

-### Demo Instance Deployment Setup
+### Demo Instance Setup
 The demo instance deployment setup can be found [here](Setup.md) for your reference.